 I’ve paid for an education on credit.
 No, not the degrees that I’ve eared (though the debt I’ve accrued in earning those is substantial), but I specifically speak about my love of books, or bibliophilia.
 And what an education.
 I can’t help but peruse the stacks at Barnes & Noble, Books-A-Million, or the countless used bookstores that I frequent.
 The musty smell, a fragrance that only holds a hint of the words of thousands-upon-thousands of women and men, just waiting to be re-released into the world.

 So I stack books on shelves, on top of each other, on the floor.
 I try and read as many as I can, though I usually only finish one per week, though if it’s particularly gripping I’ll get through it in a little less time.
 The point I’m making, though, is that I find it difficult to leave a bookstore without some acquisition (or two or three, etc).
 My collection on philosophy, metaphysics, logic and esoterica is growing just over the past year (2017 – I was contemplating enrolling in a PhD Philosophy program, but have set that on the back burner for now).

-I keep one bookshelf in my room, just to store the current interests.
+I keep one bookshelf in a room, just to store the current interests.
 I’ve got books from Karl Ove Knausgaard, Alan Watts, Neil Gaiman, and Joseph Campbell.
 There are books on writing, time management, chakras, meditation, and philosophy.
 An entire shelf is made up of journals and notebooks – some blank, some partially written in, and others full of my scribblings.
 And every day, multiple times, I find myself just looking at the book shelf.